2025-2026 Executive Committee

 | |

-Jamie Jensen, PRESIDENT-ELECT
+Jamie Jensen, PRESIDENT

 Brigham Young University